President overseeing Fundraising Committee, Shirley Righi, email@example.com

 Karen is a 26-year veteran of the BCHA.
 As the founding secretary of the 4CBCH in Durango, Colorado, she also served on the Education and Public Affairs Committees.
 Additionally, she raised Tennessee Walking Horses as well as completing the Colorado Trail of 500 miles.
 She and her husband, Ottie, have packed hunting camps and elk for many years.
 The Ottersteins also were instrumental in starting other Colorado chapters.

 Having loved horses all her life she rode in MN and SD.
 After retirement she was able to spend winters in Arizona.
 When approached about joining EVBCH she felt it was a good organization to support trail maintenance and help to educate other riders on LNT – Leaving No Trace.
 She feels we all are very blessed to have public lands available for horseback riding.
-Having kept the farming records and working as an Administrative Assistant she felt capable of maintaining the membership list for our chapter and the state.
-Currently she is also secretary on the AZ State Board.
+Having kept the farming records and working as an Administrative Assistant she felt capable of maintaining the membership list for our chapter.

 Chris has lived in the beautiful state of Arizona her whole life.
 She worked for 30 years for the city of Mesa as police/fire dispatcher and 911 operator.
 She has always loved horses and participated in many aspects from gymkhanas, showing, NATRC, and now thoroughly enjoying trail riding on her new mustang, Sally.
 She is looking forward to doing all she can to help EVBCH keep the trails clear and keep them open to equestrians.